 The easing of restrictions focuses on reviving economic activity, but stringent public health and safety measures would remain in place for those sectors identified to resume some business activities.
 A strategy has been developed whereby the country, provinces, districts and metros will be classified on a five-level risk scale – one being low risk to five being the highest risk level – which will determine the restrictions in place at any given time.

 The updated National Disaster Management Act has been published and can be accessed here.
 The following Disaster Management Act: Regulations: Coronavirus COVID-19 alert level 3: Amendment has been published on 12 July 2020.

-Please see below President Ramaphosa addressing the nation on 12 July 2020 announcing updates under level 3 lockdown restrictions.
-Alternatively you can access his written speech here.
+Please see below President Ramaphosa addressing the nation on 16 September 2020 announcing updates under level 1 lockdown restrictions.

 THE FRANSCHHOEK WINE VALLEY TOURISM INFORMATION OFFICE